AdobeDocs/commerce-cloud-service.en/help/cloud-guide/development/overview.md

 - **Cloud Project account**

     The Account Owner or Technical Admin (Project admin) should invite you to the Adobe Commerce on cloud infrastructure project.
 When you receive the e-mail invitation, click the link and follow the prompts to create your account.
-See [Onboarding](../../get-started/onboarding.md) or [Access the Project Web Interface](../project/overview.md) for details.
+See [Onboarding](../../get-started/onboarding.md) or [Access the Cloud Console](../project/overview.md) for details.

 - **Adobe Commerce Encryption Key**